Gamintor/protostar_zadatak/README.md

 I have researched and implemented Typechecking with PropTypes.
 Now every component that receives props has a dedicated PropTypes section which checks the type of props.
-I have pushed my code on the Github repo.
+I have pushed my code to the Github repo.